do-jonathan4/lfz-m1/exercises/html-layout-design/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- Why would we choose specific element types when we have elements such as `div` and `span` which can be used for anything?
-- What factors contribute to a well-designed HTML document?